gmorillom/gmorillom/README.md

 ###     Software

-1. Diseño de diagramas de casos de uso, diagramas de flujo, diagramas entidad-relación
+1. Design of use case diagrams, flowcharts, entity-relationship diagrams
 2. MVC
-3. Analisis de algoritmos
+3. Algorithm
 4. Git
 5. Websocket
 6. HTTP
 7. Google colab
-8. Levantamiento de requisitos
+8. Gathering of requirements

-###     Idiomas
+###     Languages

-1. Ingles
+1. English
-2. Español
+2. Spanish

 ##  👨‍💻🛠️ _Technologies that i have experience with_